 What is Service-User/Service User Experience?

-The Intelligent Board 2010 has produced a report defining Service User Experience as: "feedback from patients on 'what actually happened' in the course of receiving care or treatment, both the objective facts and their subjective views of it.
+Service User Experience as: "feedback from patients on 'what actually happened' in the course of receiving care or treatment, both the objective facts and their subjective views of it.
 The factual element is useful in comparing what people say they experienced against what an agreed care pathway or quality standard says should happen.
 The opinion element tells you how patients felt about their experience and helps to corroborate (or otherwise) other quality measures.
 Some measures that are not derived directly from patients are also used, on the basis that they relate to things known to matter to patients and their experience of care, such as single-sex wards".
+Service user Throughout this document where the term 'service user' is used, this includes: Patients Carers Members of the Public Critical Friends Network This is the network of service users developed by the Trust to engage with on service developments and improvements.